-When the generator $\calL_t$ is time dependent, the propagator $\calP_{s,t}$ depends on both parameters, the starting time $s$ and the final time $t$.
+When the generator $\calL_t$ is time dependent, the propagator $\calP_{s,t}$ depends on both the starting time $s$ and the final time $t$.
 The closure of the set of propagators for different times is lost and they no longer form a semi-group.
 It is stated by Lendi ~\cite{lendi} that ``the best chance to find a solution to a master equation [with a time-dependent generator] is only offered by a possible existence of transformations which eliminate the time dependence''.
-Consistently, most studies until now have focused on removing the time-dependence when dealing with time-periodic generators, either by (i) finding a proper gauge, which makes the original time-periodic Hamiltonian time-independent \cite{alicki,chan} and then assuming that the dissipator remains time-independent in the new frame (this is often a good approximation in quantum optics, where frequencies of modulations are much higher than the decay rates), or (ii) by changing to the Floquet basis of the Hamiltonian $H(t)$ and then performing an additional secular approximation \cite{ketz}, or (iii) by trying to construct a Magnus expansion-like approximations \cite{mag}.
+Consistently, most studies until now have focused on removing the time-dependence when dealing with time-periodic generators, either by (i) finding a proper gauge, which makes the original time-periodic Hamiltonian time-independent \cite{alicki,chan} and then assuming that the dissipator remains time-independent in the new frame (this is often a good approximation in quantum optics, where frequencies of modulations are much higher than the decay rates), or (ii) by changing to the Floquet basis of the Hamiltonian $H(t)$ and then performing an additional secular approximation \cite{ketz}, or (iii) by constructing Magnus expansion-like approximations \cite{mag}.
 All these strategies result in deriving an effective time-independent generator $\calL_\eff$ of the Lindblad form.
 Once the time-dependence is removed, one has to calculate the kernel of $\calL_\eff$ to find the asymptotic state $\varrho_{\infty}$ of the system, i.e., $\calL_{\eff}\varrho_{\infty} = \mathbb{0}$.
 Under fairly general conditions \cite{alicki,spohn}, the time-homogeneous propagator $\calP_t = \exp(\calL_{\eff}t)$ relaxes towards a unique attractor $\varrho_{\infty}$ of the dissipative quantum evolution.
-However, the above discussed approximations cannot always be justified.
-Below we propose an approach which does not demand the reduction to a time-independent form and avoids corresponding approximation schemes.
-Note also that it is not necessary to switch to the Floquet basis of the system Hamiltonian, a step often performed; see Refs.~\cite{ketz,kohler,Shnirman}.
+However, the above discussed approximations cannot always be justified away from the case of high frequency driving.
+Below we propose an approach which does not demand the reduction to such a time-independent form and thus avoids those corresponding approximation schemes.
+Note also that it is not necessary to switch to the Floquet basis of the driven system Hamiltonian.